zshnrg/pybmdope/README.md

 BMDOPE is designed for scenarios where maintaining the order of encrypted data is critical, such as database indexing or range queries on encrypted data.
 It achieves this by encrypting data in blocks and using metadata to preserve the order of the blocks during encryption and decryption.

+> **Disclaimer**: The order-preserving properties of BMDOPE are currently available for numeric sorting only.
+Lexicographical ordering is supported only for data with fixed size.

 ### Algorithm

 1. **Block-Based Encryption**: Data is divided into fixed-size blocks, and each block is encrypted individually using a key.